rampal-punia/python-day-to-day/sets/intersection_update_method_in_sets.md

 ```

 In this example, we perform intersection update on set1 with list1 and tuple1 simultaneously by passing them as separate arguments to intersection_update() method.
 We use the method to update set1 with only the elements that are common to all three sets: set1, list1, and tuple1.
 After applying intersection_update(), set1 will only contain the value {3, 4}, which is present in all three iterables.

+To summarize, the intersection_update() method in Python sets, updates a set with the intersection of itself and one or more other sets, lists, or tuples.
+It updates the set in-place and returns None.
+By calling intersection_update() on a set with one or more other iterables as its arguments, we can update the set with only the elements that are common to all iterables.
+The method can also be used with the '&' operator as an alternative way of calling it.
+It has a time complexity of O(1) and can be used to find the intersection of any number of sets.

 ## Some quizzes related to the intersection_update() method